THE ANSWERS ARE HERE

 Actually, today “HPS” technically stands just for “HPS.”

-When our organization was formed more than 70 years ago, we only catered to hospitals and medical groups, so at that time “HPS” stood for “Hospital Purchasing Service.”
+When our organization was formed 75 years ago, we only catered to hospitals and medical groups, so at that time “HPS” stood for “Hospital Purchasing Service.”
 But those days are long gone, and our membership has grown to include, in addition to hospitals and medical groups, senior living facilities, schools and educational groups, senior nutritional feeding programs, county governments, religious organizations, camps, jails and so much more.

 Who owns HPS?